Job interviews 101: During the interview

 During the interview

 Make a good first impression

 Try to be remembered for the right reasons.
-Start by arriving 15 minutes early — if you’re on time, you’re late.
+Be ready to go with time to spare — if you’re on time, you’re late.
 Dress professionally for your occupation and practice good hygiene.

-The interview starts as soon as you walk through the door.
+The interview starts immediately.
 Be polite and professional to everyone.
 Also, be prepared for small talk.
 This is a highly underrated skill.
 Keep it light and positive, and avoid polarizing topics.

 Tell me about yourself…